Skip to main content

 HR will provide information about final pay, accrued leave, benefits, company property, references if applicable and any documents needed before your final day.
 Please work with [Manager Name] to complete any handover tasks by [Handover Date].

-We thank you for your contribution during your time with [Company Name] and wish you success in your future plans.
+Thank you for your contribution during your time with [Company Name].
+We wish you success in your future plans.

 Sincerely,